-- by settlement of the dispute in whole or part, when all agreed matters must be written down and signed by the parties to be binding; - by an 'in principle settlement' of the dispute with an agreement to draft binding terms after the mediation day; - by the mediator advising the parties that a settlement, for the time being, at least, cannot be reached; - o by one or more parties leaving the mediation before settlement is achieved; - by an agreed adjournment for such time and on such terms as the parties and the mediator agree; - by withdrawal of the mediator in accordance with the mandatory and optional circumstances set out in the Code; - by production of a document of summary or recommendations from a mediator, if requested by all parties and agreed by the mediator.
+- · by agreement by the parties and the mediator - by settlement of the dispute in whole or part, when all agreed matters must be written down and signed by the parties to be binding; - by an 'in principle settlement' of the dispute with an agreement to draft binding terms after the mediation day; - by the mediator advising the parties that a settlement, for the time being, at least, cannot be reached; - · by one or more parties leaving the mediation before settlement is achieved; - by an agreed adjournment for such time and on such terms as the parties and the mediator agree; - by withdrawal of the mediator in accordance with the mandatory and optional circumstances set out in the Code; - by production of a document of summary or recommendations from a mediator, if requested by all parties and agreed by the mediator.

 The mediator will facilitate the drawing up of any settlement agreement, though the drafting is normally done by the lawyers representing each of the parties.

-Where proceedings have not been started in respect of the dispute, the settlement agreement will (if so intended and drafted) be a contract enforceable by legal action.
+Where proceedings have not been started in respect of the dispute, the settlement agreement will (if so intended and drafted) usually be a legally binding agreement with its terms enforceable via the Courts.
 Where proceedings have been issued in relation to the dispute, it is normal for a Consent Order to be agreed either at or after the mediation and later lodged with the relevant tribunal to end the proceedings on the terms agreed.
 Parties should agree who will be responsible for lodging the Consent Order.